 “Consider illustrating your requirements with actual drawings whenever possible, as that is the type of documentation architects and consultants are used to working with.”

-“Get yourself a copy of the set of architectural plans and learn how they are organised and what they look like.”
+“Get yourself a copy of the set of architectural plans and learn how they are organized and what they look like.”

 “Consider breaking your requirements down in the same way: electrical drawings for electrical needs and conduit drawings for conduit needs.”